A budget-friendly car audio buildup

 Our 5-stage system buildup

-Brittany, one of our Order Support Specialists, purchased her 2010 Dodge Charger just a few months ago.
-She loves the car, but not the weak factory stereo.
+Brittany loved her 2010 Dodge Charger, but she wasn't as thrilled with the weak factory stereo.
 When she asked us for advice on how to build a system on a budget, we surprised her by asking if we could use her car for a project we’d been discussing with our friends at Kenwood.
 Needless to say, she said yes!

 Kenwood Excelon gear offers a tremendous amount of value for the money, so it’s perfect for a project like this.
 The components are beautifully designed, well built, and they sound great.
 Plus, they come with a 2-year warranty.
 When you’re building a system on a budget, that kind of peace of mind is a real bonus.

 So, while Brittany didn't have to worry about budgeting her new system, the rest of us would!
 When planning your system, it's best to focus on the long term so that you know what to buy at each step along the way.
 Here is how we suggest building a big system like Brittany's over the course of five stages:

 - Install a new receiver, and a pair of coaxial speakers in the front doors

 (Approximate cost: $400)